Superman: Escape from Krypton: Vehicles

-The roller coaster originally featured two vehicles, each with three rows of four seats and one row of two seats for a total of 14 riders per vehicle.
-Both vehicles were built to only launch forward.
-After the ride was refurbished in 2010, new "streamlined" vehicles with the Superman logo were introduced.
+The roller coaster originally featured two vehicles, each with three rows of four seats and one row of three seats for a total of 15 riders per vehicle.
+The original vehicles only launched forward.
+After the ride was refurbished in 2010, brand new "streamlined" vehicles with the Superman logo were introduced.
 The new vehicles were designed with low-profile sides to enhance the open-air feeling.
-Although they are wider, the row of the three seats in the older vehicle was reduced to two, lowering the total number of riders to 14.
-Both of the new trains were configured to launch backward, although they were designed to launch forward as well.
-In late August 2021, the left side vehicle of Superman was once again placed forward, allowing riders to choose if they want to experience a forward or backward launch.
-This is the first time riders can choose between two different ride experiences.
+Although they were wider, the original row of three seats was reduced to two, lowering the total number of riders to 14.
+Both of the new trains were capable of being launched forward or in reverse.
+In late August 2021, the left track vehicle was oriented to launch forward while the right track remained in the reverse vehicle orientation, allowing riders to choose if they wanted to experience a forward or reversed launch.
+This was the first time riders could choose between two different ride experiences.
+The vehicles utilized somewhat unconventional wheel assemblies due to the design of the track.
+The original trains featured extremely large running wheels along with up-stop wheels on the main rails, but lacked traditional side friction wheels, instead utilized a thin steel rail running along the center of the track to keep the cars centered.
+After the vehicle redesign, the wheel assemblies were drastically reduced in size, yet retained the central rail system for keeping the cars centered.

 Track

-The steel track is approximately 1235 ft in length and the height of the tower is approximately 415 ft.
-The tower is in an "L" shape with two parallel tracks.
-When the ride opened, the entire structure was painted white.
-After the ride was refurbished, the top third of the structure was painted red, the track was painted yellow and the rest was painted blue.
+The steel track was approximately 1235 ft in length and the height of the tower was approximately 415 ft.
+The structure was "L" shaped with two identical parallel tracks formed from steel I beams.
+The materials and design of the track produced an extremely loud roar which could be heard around the park while the ride was operating.
+When the ride originally opened it was painted in a white color scheme.
+After the first refurbishment, the top third of the tower structure was painted red, the rest of the structure blue, and the track rails yellow.